Ikwekwezi FM: Program format

 The program format was to educate, inform and entertain with the aim to promoting isiNdebele language to a written language.
 The staff all studied isiZulu at school because isiNdebele was then not offered at schools.
 The radio station participated in language development through its program format and participated in the then isiNdebele Language Board by designating a representative to attend all language sittings. isiNdebele language was first introduced in schools at Sub Standard A (Grade 1) in 1985.
 The first authors were Language Board members, inclusive of station representatives; viz.
 Batjeleni Skosana and Peter Mahlangu.
 The station logo was then "Sikhuluma Isikhethu" meaning: "We Speak Our Language".

-Change of the logo
+Change of the slogan

-In 1986 the station logo was changed to "Ikulethela Ubuhle Obunethabo" meaning: Radio Ndebele "Brings you the beauty of joy.".
-The logo was based on the argument that the station would change people's lives for the better in terms of socio-economic development.
+In 1986 the station slogan was changed to "Ikulethela Ubuhle Obunethabo" meaning: Radio Ndebele "Brings you the beauty of joy.".
+The slogan was based on the argument that the station would change people's lives for the better in terms of socio-economic development.